 We are proudly supporting the mission to restore a large-scale kiwi population to our own backyard.
-Working with existing council and community groups, over 4,000 traps have been set spanning 23,000 hectares to the south and west of Wellington.
+The Capital Kiwi team have set 4,000 traps, spanning 23,000 hectares to the south and west of Wellington.

 In the early 1920’s and after serving in WW1, Captain John Eastwick set sail from the United Kingdom for New Zealand.
 By 1926, he had purchased and settled upon Papanui Station.
 In 1955, the Captain’s son Dick and wife Peg took over Papanui and the running of the farm.
 They had a vision to protect the pristine environment and continued to successfully develop the farm by purchasing surrounding land.